geeksam/railsdocs.org/_posts/2012-11-07-introducing-the-unwiki.md

 This is an ongoing
 [open source](https://github.com/dogweather/railsdocs.org/tree/gh-pages)
 experiment.
-I'll post again with update after seeing how it runs.
+I'll post again with update after watching it run for a while.